Aggregation of autoregressive random fields and anisotropic long-range dependence: Scaling transition in the aggregated 3N model

-The main result of this section is Theorem \ref{3Ntheo}.
-Its proof is based on the asymptotics of the Green function $g_3$ in Lemma \ref{lemma3N}, below.
-The proof of Lemma \ref{lemma3N} is given in Section~7 (Appendix).
+The main result of this section is Theorem~\ref{3Ntheo}.
+Its proof is based on the asymptotics of the Green function $g_3$ in Lemma~\ref{lemma3N}, below.
+The proof of Lemma~\ref {lemma3N} can be found at \surl{http://arxiv.org/abs/1303.2209v3}.

-\begin{lem} For any $ (t,s,z) \in (0,\infty) \times \R \times (0,\infty) $ the point-wise convergence in (\ref{green03}) holds.
-This convergence is uniform on any relatively compact set $\{\epsilon < t < 1/\epsilon, \, \epsilon < |s| < 1/\epsilon, \, \epsilon < z < 1/\epsilon \} \subset (0,\infty) \times \R \times (0,\infty), \, \epsilon >0$.
+\begin{lem} For any $ (t,s,z) \in(0,\infty) \times\mathbb{R}\times(0,\infty) $ the point-wise convergence in \eqref{green03} holds.
+This convergence is uniform on any relatively compact set $\{\epsilon< t < 1/\epsilon, \epsilon< |s| < 1/\epsilon, \epsilon< z < 1/\epsilon\} \subset(0,\infty) \times\mathbb {R}\times (0,\infty), \epsilon>0$.

-Moreover, there exist constants $C, c >0$ such that for all sufficiently large $\lambda $ and any $(t,s,z), \, t>0, \, s\in \R, \, 0 < z < \lambda $ the following inequality holds:
+Moreover, there exist constants $C, c >0$ such that for all sufficiently large $\lambda$ and any $(t,s,z), t>0, s\in\mathbb{R}, 0 < z < \lambda$ the following inequality holds: